Protecting Your Rights After a Driver Flees the Scene

 - Any portion of the license plate

-Look for witnesses or nearby cameras.
-Intersections, parking lots, storefronts, and residential doorbell cameras frequently capture hit-and-run impacts.
-Your attorney can help secure these recordings before they are overwritten.
+Intersections, parking lots, storefronts, and residential doorbell cameras frequently capture these incidents.
+Your attorney can move quickly to obtain this footage before it is erased.

 - Uninsured Motorist (UM) coverage